nasa/trick/share/trick/virgo/README.md

 # In this example there is only one actor named satellite
 actors:
   satellite:           # User-defined name for this actor
-    mesh: PREFAB:cube  # 3D representation of the object, a cube
+    mesh: VIRGO_PREFAB:cube  # 3D representation of the object, a cube
     scale: 1.0         # The cube is 1 unit wide/tall/deep
     # This subsection defines what data source alias drives the actor
     driven_by: